Heritage

 No hay anuncios

-The Minister of Culture, Tourism and Sports of the Community of Madrid, Mariano de Paco, from the PP –a party that vehemently defends the transfer of the Sijena murals to Aragon, 12th-century pieces–, has denounced the possibility of transferring this 20th-century canvas and has said: "Pedro Sánchez is willing to sell anything.
-Of course, our heritage," with the aim of remaining in Moncloa.
+The Councilor for Culture, Tourism and Sports of the Community of Madrid, Mariano de Paco, from the PP – a party that staunchly defends the transfer of the Sijena murals to Aragon, 12th-century pieces – has denounced the possibility of moving this 20th-century canvas and said: "Pedro Sánchez is willing to sell anything.
+Of course, our heritage," with the aim of remaining in La Moncloa.